-The grading of the Portfolio will be based on submissions and guided by progress observed by Placement Supervisors during visits, feedback being implemented, as well as discussions with Placement Mentors.
-The rubric criteria will guide the grading (See appendix 8 for assessment rubrics).
+The grading of the Portfolio will be based on submissions and progress observed by Placement Supervisors during placement visits, feedback implemented and discussions with Placement Mentor.

 How do I Request an extension or deferral?

 PLACEMENT TIMEFRAME

 Student Early Childhood Educators typically complete their placement within the timeframe of the first two semesters i.e. September - May.
 In some cases, Placement may be completed within a 3-semester window with prior agreement with the Programme Director.
 Where a student Early Childhood Educator has to extend their placement beyond these periods, permission of the Programme Director and in some cases the Registrar is required.